Snesi/elm-devmeetings/README.md

 - [ ] Add events to inputs
 - [ ] Add new players to the model
 - [ ] Check if score is a number
-- [ ] (Additional) add a remove button to each score
+- [ ] Add a remove button to each score (Additional)

 #### 5. Store/Read ranking in firebase

 - [ ] Add ports for reading/adding players to firebase
 - [ ] Subscribe to events
-- [ ] (Extra) Add new input for user's github account and display each user's profile image in leaderboard.
+- [ ] Add new input for user's github account and display each user's profile image in leaderboard.
+(Extra)